civol/HDLRuby/README.md

 end
 ```

-__Note__: the goto statements acts globally, i.e., they are independant of the place where they are declared within the state.
+__Note__: the goto statements act globally, i.e., they are independent of the place where they are declared within the state.
 For example for both following statements, the next state will always be `st_a` whatever `cond` maybe:

 ```ruby
    state(:st_0) do